-This test forms part of the Army Physical Fitness Test (APFT), performed by US Army personnel every six months.
+This is an aerobic fitness test, involving running a distance of two miles as fast as you can.
+This test forms part of the US Army Physical Fitness Test (APFT), performed by US Army personnel every six months.
 If a soldier has a permanent medical condition that keeps them from conducting the 2-mile run, an alternate event is taken, either the 2.5 mile walk, 800 yd swim, or 6.2 mile bike.

-- equipment required: 2 mile flat running course, stopwatch
+equipment required: 2 mile flat running course, stopwatch, marker cones, recording sheets.

 - See the comparison page for a overview of the walk and run tests.